input-output-hk/partner-chains/docs/developer-guides/native-token-reserve-management.md

 #### Steps

 This step is outside the scope of partner chains and requires following the standard procedure for creating Cardano native tokens.
-Please see: [Minting Native Assets](https://developers.cardano.org/docs/native-tokens/minting/) on the Cardano Developer Portal for details.
+Please see: [Minting native assets](https://developers.cardano.org/docs/native-tokens/minting/) on the Cardano developer portal for details.
 Generally speaking, however, the process includes these steps:

 1. Defining the token policy: establishing the monetary policy script for your token.